 Fittings and Connections – The highest quality fittings are specified to include mainline ductile iron fittings on PVC projects.
 Epoxy coating of the ductile iron is utilized in corrosive conditions if HDPE pipe is not an option.

 ATI site inspections allow for approval of payments, reduce change orders, coordinate with other contractors and keep the project on budget and schedule.
-Our specifications require a GPS or survey grade “as-built” of all field components (sprinklers, valves, directional fittings, wire, controllers, splices, etc.) be provided on a hole-by-hole basis as generated from the staking drawings provided by ATI working in conjunction with the contractor.
+Our specifications require a GPS or survey-grade “as-built” of all field components (sprinklers, valves, directional fittings, wire, controllers, splices, etc.) to be provided on a hole-by-hole basis as generated from the staking drawings provided by ATI working in conjunction with the contractor.

-ATI working with the contractor to insure the contractor provides timely field notes of the station numbers and other required data that is critical to the proper completion of the as-built and subsequent programming.
-An area scorecard per hole of the total area of greens, tees, fairways, rough and bunkers is also provided. sprinkler are specified.
-Finally our specifications require programming of the central computer to include the sprinkler and flow management data.
-Proper programming of the system is critical to insure the system is setup to be operated as designed and in the most efficient manner to reduce operating costs and shorten the water window.
+ATI works with the contractor to ensure the contractor provides timely field notes of the station numbers and other required data that is critical to the proper completion of the as-built and subsequent programming.
+An area scorecard per hole of the total area of greens, tees, fairways, rough, and bunkers is also provided.
+The sprinkler is specified.
+Finally, our specifications require the programming of the central computer to include the sprinkler and flow management data.
+Proper programming of the system is critical to ensure the system is set up to be operated as designed and most efficiently to reduce operating costs and shorten the water window.

 Programming is best provided by ATI as the designer of the system.
 The computer graphics requires preparation of the as-built drawing to specific AutoCAD standards that may not be prepared by those unfamiliar with the specific irrigation software.